Crystal-Field--Driven Magnetoelectric Coupling in the Non-Kramers Hexaaluminate PrMgAl11O19: Discussion

 and using $E = P/(\varepsilon_0 \varepsilon_r)$ and $H = M/\chi_c$ leads, up to numerical factors of order unity, to the scaling

 Equation~\eqref{eq:lambda_scaling_main} shows that the biquadratic magnetoelectric coupling is governed by the CEF gap $\Delta$, the longitudinal $g$-factor $g_c$, the dielectric strength $\Delta\epsilon_1$ of the Pr quasi-doublet, and the $c$-axis susceptibility $\chi_c(T)$.
 While the two-level TFIM-based model captures the correct symmetry requirements and functional dependence of the coupling, a quantitative determination of $\lambda(T)$ requires precise knowledge of these microscopic parameters, including the effective dipole strength, higher CEF contributions, and the detailed temperature evolution of $\varepsilon_r(T)$ and $\chi_c(T)$.
-A comprehensive theoretical treatment together with dedicated experimental probes will therefore be necessary to fully resolve the microscopic origin and magnitude of the magnetoelectric coupling.
+A comprehensive theoretical treatment together with dedicated experimental probes (such as a full CEF scheme determination) will therefore be necessary to fully resolve the microscopic origin and magnitude of the magnetoelectric coupling.